DiedrichsenLab/MultiTaskBattery/docs/creating_tasks.rst

 --------------------------
 If your task uses stimulus files (images, audio, video), add them to ``stimuli/<task_name>/``.

-5. Add a documentation image (optional)
+5. Add a documentation image
 ----------------------------------------
 Drop a screenshot of your task as ``docs/images/<task_name>.png``.
 It will automatically appear on the task descriptions page.
 For multiple images use ``<task_name>_2.png``, ``<task_name>_3.png``, etc.